OpenCTI-Platform/opencti/docs/docs/usage/exploring-events.md

 In the MITRE STIX 2.1, the `Incident` SDO has not yet been finalize and is the object of important work as part of a forthcoming STIX Extension.

-When clicking on the Incidents tab at the top left, you access the list of all the Incidents you have access too, in respect with your [allowed marking definitions](../administration/users.md).
+When clicking on the Incidents tab at the top left, you see the list of all the Incidents you have access to, in respect with your [allowed marking definitions](../administration/users.md).

 ![Incidents list](assets/incidents_list_view.png)